-The Toronto Student Transportation Group is an initiative between the both the Toronto Catholic District School Board and the Toronto District School Board.
-Our goal is to ensure the health and safety of our students through active transportation and to help families make informed decisions regarding their transportation choices when accessing education here in Toronto.
+The Toronto Student Transportation Group is an initiative between both the Toronto Catholic District School Board and the Toronto District School Board.
+Our goal is to ensure the health and safety of our students through various modes of transportation and to help families make informed decisions regarding their transportation choices when accessing education here in Toronto.

 As the Toronto School Boards prepare to return to school this September we wanted to highlight some of new protocols and procedures that will be in place on the school bus.

 ● Before every trip, bus drivers, students, parents and staff must self-assess for any COVID-19 symptoms.
 All students and drivers who experience symptoms must self-isolate and stay home.
 If a child develops symptoms while at school, he/she will not be permitted to return home on a school bus and must be picked up by a parent/guardian or provided a safe alternate means of transportation.

 ● ALL STUDENTS will be required to wear non-medical masks or face coverings on school buses.
 Exceptions will be made for students with medical conditions or special needs.

 ● Special care and attention will be given to supporting students with special education needs.
 Some children may not be able to use masks or may have medical or other special circumstances that require accommodations.
 Please inform the principal and transportation department of any accommodation requirements as soon as possible.